Wittenberg University: Radio station

-The university has a student-run 24-hour radio station, WUSO, on 89.1 FM.
+The university had a student-run 24-hour radio station, WUSO, on 89.1 FM.
 WUSO simulcasts the Dayton classical station WDPR on weekday mornings, filling the remaining hours with news, politics, sports, food, and music shows.
 The Tiger Sports Network broadcasts the sports programming.
 The station's studios are located in the basement of Firestine Hall on Woodlawn Ave.
 The radio station's website allows audio streaming.

 The launch of a new media program called the Integrated Media Corps has recently developed.
 A team of ten university students creates and produces news videos, sports highlight videos for Dayton, Ohio, television stations WDTN, WHIO, and WKEF and for the university website.
 The team also records news stories for WUSO and writes press releases for the university website.
 The program also has begun broadcasting sports programs on WIZE-AM in Springfield.

+The university sold WUSO to Dayton Public Radio, Inc. effective March 13, 2023.

 The Wittenberg Torch

 The Torch is Wittenberg University's weekly student-run newspaper; it is staffed by news reporters, editors, features writers, sportswriters, designers and photographers.
 The paper was founded in 1873 and celebrated its 100th volume in 2012.
 In 2012, The Torch also won an ACP Online Pacemaker Award.
 In 2020, due to the COVID-19 pandemic, The Wittenberg Torch ended the print copies of their newspaper and moved to a fully digital format.